striglia/topic_modeling_intro/section_2/README.md

 category!
 In the next section we'll be working a lot with this classifier, so start to think about what words are important and how to tell whether your classifier works well.

+You can see a subset of businesses which are Mexican restuarants in mexican_sample_bizs.json.